guestdaniel/EfferentModel_GuestFarhadiCarney2026/src/mex/README.txt

   excessive response to low-frequency temporal fine structure.
 Previously, this was *not* done in the efferent population responses, but now *is done*.
 This should make model IC responses more sensible at low CFs.
-  This update is marked !!EXPERIMENTAL!! to make it clear to users that these parameter values are in flux and remain to be permanently determined.

 - 1/5/2023, DRG
   Modified default efferent parameters to match what is being used for SPiN